 10th Doctor: I'm reversing it and you're reversing it back again... we're confusing the polarity!

 Starting with the first season, Russell T Davies wrote that the Doctor committed genocide against the Time Lords.
 The 9th, 10th, and 11th Doctor have lived with the burden of having blood on their hands for the Time War, but with this Retcon, his people are no longer dead.
-Or they never were dead, but it still changes the entire dynamic of the revival's Doctors.
-It's Hand Waved by the War Doctor noting that, due to the Timey-Wimey Ball nature of meeting his future selves, he won't remember any of what happened and will only remember trying to destroy Gallifrey, as will the 10th Doctor, which thus preserves their character arcs throughout the series.
-The scenario can be essentially read as the 11th Doctor discovering / realizing that, after carrying the burden throughout his 9th and 10th selves, he didn't destroy Gallifrey after all.
+Or they never were permanently dead (aside from the whole "dying over and over in a time loop" thing), but it still changes the entire dynamic of the revival's Doctors.
+It's explained by the War Doctor noting that, due to the Timey-Wimey Ball nature of meeting his future selves, he won't remember any of what happened and will only remember trying to destroy Gallifrey, as will the 10th Doctor, which thus preserves their character arcs throughout the series.
+The plot gives us 11th Doctor discovering / realizing that, after carrying the burden throughout his 9th and 10th selves, he didn't destroy Gallifrey after all.

 The Time Lords becoming an entire race of omnicidal maniacs near the end of the Time War, as shown in "The End of Time".
 Possibly justified however, as the Doctor had already stolen the Moment when Rassilon unveiled his plan to allow them to survive the war by ascending toGodhood.
 One can imagine that with the imminent threat of the Daleks or the Doctor potentially razing their entire civilisation, the other Time Lords were desperate enough to agree to anything.
 That, and Rassilon flat-out murdered any dissenters with his gauntlet.
 This interpretation of the Time Lords is still supported by the preceding webisode: by the end of the Eighth Doctor's life, those outside the conflict regarded the Time Lords and Daleks with equal fear and hatred.